fernand-o/delphi-better-array/README.md

 ## Why?
 The generic class `TArray<T>` was introduced in Deplhi XE2 to give a better approach of manipulating dynamic arrays.
-Although it was a huge step for deplhi, `TArray<T>` is far behind array implementations of almost any modern programming languages.
+Although it was a huge step for delphi, `TArray<T>` is far behind array implementations of any modern programming languages.

-## Usage:
+## Usage
 The usage is the same of `TArray<T>`, however there are some examples described bellow.

 For the complete list of available methods, please check the [source](https://github.com/fernand-o/delphi-better-array/blob/master/BetterArray.pas#L29) and the examples at the [test unit](https://github.com/fernand-o/delphi-better-array/blob/master/tests/BetterArrayTests.pas).